MUSICIAN

 Emily has also sung at Carnegie Hall with the Buffalo Philharmonic Orchestra, with Andrea Bocelli at Madison Square Garden, with Iraqi artist and humanitarian Kadim Al Sahir, supporting Mark Morris Dance Group at the BAM Opera House, and in immersive works The Mile-Long Opera on the High Line and The Gauntlet at Rockefeller Center.

-Emily is on staff at the historic Church of St. Luke and St. Matthew in Brooklyn and is a longtime member of Downtown Voices at Trinity Church
+Emily is on staff at the historic Church of St. Luke and St. Matthew in Brooklyn and is a longtime member of Downtown Voices at Trinity Church.

-Emily recently earned her Master of Arts in Higher and Postsecondary Education at Teachers CollegeColumbia University.
-Her research focus is on LGBTQ+ undergraduate student outcomes.
+Emily earned her Master of Arts from Columbia University in 2024, studying Higher and Postsecondary Education at Teachers College.
+Her research focus was on LGBTQ+ undergraduate student outcomes.

 Her current professional role is Department Administrator of Undergraduate Film and Television at NYU Tisch’s Kanbar Institute, where she serves students, faculty, and staff.
 Emily’s previous work in higher education was in advancement, focusing on stewardship and donor relations.